 Secondary breast cancer is when breast cancer cells spread from the primary (first) cancer in the breast to other parts of the body.
-But secondary breast cancer wasn’t on Michelle's radar after her inital treatment.
+But secondary breast cancer wasn’t on Michelle's radar after her initial treatment.
 She was more worried about primary breast cancer coming back.

 Can you tell us about yourself?